fdeblasio/pokeemerald-expansion/README.md

 Incorporate new items/new methods of obtaining them (like how PP Ups are sold in Chansey Supply or Bottle Caps in Delibired) Add Farigiraf to Hoenn Dex once implemented
 Spruce up rematches
+Winston's rich enough to buy TMs so his moveset should incorporate that once TMs are finalized